shyam-habarakada/js-virtual-list-view/README.md

         border: 1px dotted #fcc;
     }

-The following javascript will pupulate the list with test data:
+The following sample page will pupulate the list with test data:

     // test data
     var testData = [],